Tunnelsats/tunnelsats/FAQ.md

 ### What services are used?

 As payment backend we use <a href="https://legend.lnbits.com/" target="_blank" rel="noreferrer">LNbits</a> for lightning payments, for sending WireGuard config files via email we use our own mailserver and this frontend uses React and WebSockets.
 As for the VPN endpoints, we make use of our own rented virtual servers from Digital Ocean (EU, Asia and NorthAmerica), Hetzner (EU) and Vultr (LatAM) with <a href="https://github.com/Mawthuq-Software/wireguard-manager-and-api" target="_blank" rel="noreferrer">WireGuard Manager and API</a> managing the WireGuard setup and accounts safely.
+For collecting uptime and response times of our servers, we forked <a href="https://github.com/Tunnelsats/upptime" target="_blank" rel="noreferrer">upptime</a> which is running from our own repository.
+Response times are gathered by github based in the US.

 <br />